ericyoc/hnn_attack_two_diff_defense_choices_poc/README.md

 This repository contains code for a Hybrid Neural Network (HNN) that combines a Quantum Neural Network (QNN) and a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST or EMNIST datasets.
 The HNN model is protected against adversarial attacks using either adversarial training or randomization defense techniques.

 ## Motivating Articles and Related Works

+Sitawarin, C., Golan-Strieb, Z.J. &amp; Wagner, D..
+(2022).
+Demystifying the Adversarial Robustness of Random Transformation Defenses. <i>Proceedings of the 39th International Conference on Machine Learning</i>, in <i>Proceedings of Machine Learning Research</i> 162:20232-20252 Available from https://proceedings.mlr.press/v162/sitawarin22a.html.

 Sicong Han, Chenhao Lin, Chao Shen, Qian Wang, and Xiaohong Guan.
 2023.
 Interpreting Adversarial Examples in Deep Learning: A Review.
 ACM Comput.
 Surv.
 55, 14s, Article 328 (December 2023), 38 pages. https://doi.org/10.1145/3594869

 ## Features